 The sun was setting on the right side and I wanted to capture foreground vegetation illuminated by warm light, the ice reflections in the middle and the city of Lachine in the background.
 The idea was to achieve color contrast in my composition between deep blue colors of the sky and ice and the golden hues of the sunset.

-I used HDR Pro module of Photoshop (check my free guide “Natural Looking HDR Workflow“) to merge 5 bracketed shots to HDR.
+I used the HDR Pro module of Photoshop (check my free guide “Natural Looking HDR Workflow“) to merge 5 bracketed shots to HDR.

 Deconstructing Featured Photo

 - Camera: Canon 60D